Juno College of Technology

 Recent Juno College of Technology Reviews: Rating 4.95

 Recent Juno College of Technology News

 - June 2019 Coding Bootcamp News Roundup

-Start Date None scheduled Cost $2,000 Class size 30 Location TorontoOur Custom Theme Development course is designed to help talented developers unlock the potential of WordPress and Shopify.
+Start Date None scheduled Cost $2,000 Class size N/A Location Online, TorontoOur WordPress & Shopify Development course is designed to help talented developers unlock the potential of WordPress and Shopify.
 Together these two content management systems power a huge portion of the world’s websites, including giants like The New Yorker, BBC, and Glossier.
 Understanding how to adapt and work in these platforms is now crucial to working in many agency environments or as a freelancer.
-This course brings together a diverse group of developers, all ready to level up their skills by learning in-demand content management systems.
-Whether you’re looking to land an agency position or diversify the services you offer your clients, the ability to create customized web experiences will help you succeed and make more money.
+This course brings together a diverse group of developers, all ready to level up their skills by learning how to build custom themes for in-demand content management systems.
+Whether you’re looking to land an agency position or diversify the services you offer your clients as a freelancer, the ability to create customized web experiences will help you succeed and make more money.

 Minimum Skill Level Strong understanding of the basics of HTML & CSS is required to take this course.
 Placement Test No Interview Yes

 223 reviews sorted by: